-The Interface 1010 is shipped with a 60 cm shielded cell cable.
-We also offer extended length cables and a special cable for low-impedance cells as choices at extra cost.
+The Interface 1010 is shipped with a 60 cm shielded cell cable, but we also offer extended-length cables at extra cost.

 Cell cables longer than 1 meter will result in degraded instrument performance.
 Increased noise and decreased stability both can occur.
 However, with most cells, the instrument will work acceptably with an extended cell cable, so our advice is to go ahead and try it.
 As a rule, do not use current-interrupt IR-compensation with cell cables longer than 5 m.